aslikoturoglu/DSA210-Term-Project/README.md

 3. **Hypothesis Testing**
    - Test hypotheses:
+     - Socioeconomic status have positive impact to people with not getting weight and become obese based on regions of Turkey.
      - Region which are nearby the sea has positive impact to people with not getting weight and become obese.
-     - Socioeconomic status have positive impact to people with not getting weight and become obese.

 4. **Trend Analysis**
    - Identifying peaks and plateus